datastaxdevs/workshop-IOS-Swift-Astra/README.md

 First off, what does HTTP stand for?
 From [CodeAcademy](https://www.codecademy.com/article/http-requests):

 ```
-“HTTP stands for Hypertext Transfer Protocol and is used to structure requests and responses over the internet.
+HTTP stands for Hypertext Transfer Protocol and is used to structure requests and responses over the internet.
 HTTP requires data to be transferred from one point to another over the network.”
 ```

 The HTTP request methods that we will be using in this app are GET, POST, PATCH, and DELETE.
 GET and DELETE are self explanatory.
 POST is used to persist data to the database and PATCH is used to update data that is already in the database.

-To connect to Datastax astra using the Document API, a specific URL is needed:
+To connect to Datastax astra using the Document API, a specific URL, which includes the database specific properties is needed as below:

 ```
 https://ASTRA_DB_ID-ASTRA_DB_REGION.apps.astra.datastax.com/api/rest/v2/namespaces/ASTRA_DB_KEYSPACENAME/collections/{collection-id}
 ```

-The *api/rest* in the URL is what causes the Document API to be called.
+The *api/rest* in the URL is what triggers the Document API.
+There are other methods of access (including CQL, GraphQL, etc.)

 This URL might be followed by something called a *Query String*.
 The URL and query string are separated by a question mark -> ?